-1 All plan returns are reported net of Indirect Cost Ratio ('ICR') when compared against a net investment return target for CPI plus objectives and net of fees when compared against a gross investment return target for secondary objectives and the Cash plan primary objective.
-The ICR includes all of the investment costs and any additional underlying costs relating to the investment.
+1 The first objective for all plans is the primary and where applicable, the second is the secondary.
+All plan returns are reported net of investment fees and costs when compared against a net investment return target for CPI plus objectives, a gross investment return target for secondary objectives and the Cash plan primary objective.
+This includes all of the investment costs and any additional underlying costs relating to the investment.
 Net returns are the returns that members receive and are based on final audited numbers.